 The trio behind Carousell have achieved great feats this past year.
 This includes receiving a US$35m in Series B funding from big boys, Rakuten Ventures, Sequoia India, Golden Gate Ventures and 500 Startups in August 2016.
 The mobile classifieds marketplace, which has become the go-to lifestyle and shopping app for many in Singapore, Hong Kong and Taiwan, also achieved 1m listings in Hong Kong and Australia that same year.
 More recently, the company launched a new paid service called Bump that boosts users' product listing to the top of their category at 24-hour intervals for three days.

 Following the success of his New York Times Best Seller graphic novel, The Art of Charlie Chan Hock Chye, cartoonist Sonny Liew created his second project for the Singapore International Festival of the Arts 2017, titled Becoming Graphic.
-His contributions to the international art scene have also yielded him the Pingprisen 2017 Danish Comics Prize for Best International Comic, as well as nominations at the Eisner Awards (dubbed the Oscars for comics) in six categories.
+His contributions to the international art scene have also yielded him the Pingprisen 2017 Danish Comics Prize for Best International Comic, as well as three Eisner Awards (dubbed the Oscars for comics).
 He was also one of the five finalists for the Prix Asie de la Critique ACBD 2017 (Best Asian Comic Book Award).